 This Recommendation defines Lua as one of standard multimedia application frameworks for IPTV services.
 Lua is an extension programming language designed to support general procedural programming with data description facilities.
 Lua is the scripting language for Ginga-NCL [ITU-T H.761].
 The Lua engine is distributed as free software under the MIT license.

 Lua for IPTV services is structured in two sets of application programming interfaces (APIs).
 Lua IPTV Core API is a basic, mandatory API that conforms with Ginga-NCL [ITU-T H.761].
 Lua IPTV Extended API includes enhanced functionality that a Lua implementation is recommended to support.
 This Recommendation defines Lua IPTV Core API and Lua IPTV Extended API.
-It includes an annex with a reference manual for Lua 5.1 as well as an appendix with sample Lua code, which implements a simple health application.
+It includes an Annex with a reference manual for Lua 5.1 as well as an appendix with sample Lua code, which implements a simple health application.

 Summary